 - Specialist skills or training our staff have

-We have staff who are have completed the SENCo Induction Training, Behavioural Management training, Visual support training and who have trained in the use of Makaton Sign Language.
+We have staff who are have completed the SENCo Induction Training, Behaviour Management training, Visual support training and who have trained in the use of Makaton Sign Language.
 Our staff also have experience of working with children with a variety of special educational needs and disabilities they have been involved in multi agency approaches (attending and leading TAC meetings) working with physiotherapists, nurses and health care workers, occupational therapists and speech and language teams.
 We have experience of working with children with autistic spectrum disorders and learning difficulties and some staff have experience and training for peg feeding, administering medicines and using a variety of different types of equipment.

 - Support we offer regarding children's health and well-being